SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 What is the cheapest way to respond to a debt lawsuit?

 Filing a free state pro se form from a court self-help portal or legal-aid organization.
 The form itself is $0; the court filing fee (typically $50–$250) still applies and is sometimes waivable.
 Examples: California PLD-C-010 (Answer-Contract), Washington's WashingtonLawHelp.org Answer and Affirmative Defenses forms, Texas Justice Court Training Center forms, Illinois Legal Aid Online forms, New York's NYC Financial Justice Hotline guidance.
-SoloSuit also offers a free Answer tier — the user receives the document and prints/mails it themselves.
+SoloSuit's public product line also lists a free "Solo AI" tool alongside its paid Debt Answer tiers (per its public pages as of July 2026).
 The free options work for users with time, research capacity, and a straightforward case.
-For users wanting structured guidance and case-law citations, paid tools (Answered at $99, SoloSuit Standard at $67, Courtroom5 at $0.15/credit) add value at modest cost.
+For users wanting structured guidance and case-law citations, paid tools (Answered's $99 Full Defense Packet, SoloSuit Standard at $67, Courtroom5 at $0.15/credit) add value at modest cost.

 Are state pro se forms enough to defend a debt lawsuit?